 Tell your doctor if you are breastfeeding. if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking benazepril. you should know that diarrhea, vomiting, not drinking enough fluids, and sweating a lot can cause a drop in blood pressure, which may cause lightheadedness and fainting.
 Talk to your doctor before using salt substitutes containing potassium.
 If your doctor prescribes a low-salt or low-sodium diet, follow these directions carefully.

 Common side effects of Lotensin include:

 Contact your doctor if you experience these more serious side effects:

-Drinking alcohol can lower your blood pressure, and may increase side effects of Lotensin like dizziness and tiredness.
-Use alcohol carefully and inform your doctor of any adverse effects.
+A. Drinking alcohol can lower your blood pressure, and may increase the side effects of Lotensin like dizziness and tiredness.
+Use alcohol carefully and inform your doctor about any adverse effects.

 Q. What to do when you miss the dose?

 A. Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 A. Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).

 Q. What to do in case of overdose?